What can I buy online at M&S since the hack?

-Marks & Spencer stopped taking online orders in late April, as it reeled from a major cyber attack that began over Easter.
+Marks & Spencer has started taking some online orders again, as it continues to recover from a major cyber-attack.

 Here's what we know about the attack and the impact it is still having.